bmr-cymru/dmpy/HACKING.md

 indefinitely.

-Mixtures of strong and weak references are frequently used in data structures such as lists, trees, graphs and complex aggregate objects where the possibility of cyclical references exists.
+Mixtures of strong and weak references are frequently used in data structures such as lists, trees, graphs, and complex aggregate objects where the possibility of cyclical references exists.

 Many conventional tree-like structures are able to implement a scheme in